-A: You need to level up Nature’s Lore branch to Tier 2, so you could unlock the Farming skill.
+A: You need to level up Household to Tier 2, so you could unlock the Farming skill.
 Farming is used to produce crops for activities such as Cooking, Animal Lore, and sowing new crops.
 Here’s what you need to harvest your first crop:

 Prepare a soil for a sow.
 Unplowed soil will not be able to bring any harvest.
 With a shovel equipped, you can right click on the ground and choose Farming/Plow to turn the selected soil to plow it.
 Alternatively, you can craft a Plough and use it to plow the soil faster.
 Rocky surfaces and some steep tiles cannot be plowed, so get rid of rocks and pavement before seeding anything;

-After all the preparations will be finished, sow your seeds;
+After all the preparations will be finished and the seeding season is finally there, sow your seeds;

 For more detailed description of farming processes, proceed here.